secml: A Python Library for Secure and Explainable Machine Learning: Impact

+We now offer two examples extracted from \secml to showcase its impact: evasion attacks against DNNs, and a poisoning attack against an SVM.

-We show here how to use \texttt{secml} to run different evasion attacks against ResNet-18, a DNN pretrained on ImageNet, available from \torchvision.
-This usage example aims to demonstrate that \texttt{secml} enables running also \cleverhans attacks (implemented in \tensorflow) against \pytorch models.
-In particular, we aim to have the race car depicted in Fig.~\ref{fig:attacks} misclassified as a tiger, using the $\ell_2$-norm targeted implementations of the Carlini-Wagner (CW) attack (from \cleverhans), and of our PGD attack.
-We also consider a variant of our PGD attack, referred to as PGD-patch here, where we restrict the attacker to only change the pixels of the image corresponding to the license plate, using a box constraint~\citep{melis17-vipar}.
+\myparagraph{Evasion attacks.} We show here how to use \texttt{secml} to run different evasion attacks against ResNet-18, a DNN pretrained on ImageNet, available from \torchvision.
+This example demonstrates how \texttt{secml} enables running \cleverhans attacks (implemented in \tensorflow) against \pytorch models.
+Our goal is perturbing the image of a race car to be misclassified as a tiger, using the $\ell_2$-norm targeted Carlini-Wagner (CW) attack (from \cleverhans), the $\ell_2$ PGD attack implemented in \secml, and PGD-patch, where the attacker can only change the pixels corresponding to the license plate~\cite{melis17-vipar}.

-\myparagraph{Experimental settings.} We run all the attacks for $50$ iterations, adjusting the step size to reach convergence within this range.
-For CW, we set the confidence parameter $\kappa=10^6$ to generate high-confidence misclassifications, and $c=0.4$, yielding an $\ell_2$ perturbation size $\epsilon=1.87$.
+We run all the attacks for $50$ iterations, we set the confidence parameter of the CW attack $\kappa=10^6$ to generate high-confidence misclassifications, and $c=0.4$, yielding an $\ell_2$ perturbation size $\epsilon=1.87$.
 We bound PGD to create an adversarial image with the same perturbation size.
 For PGD-patch, we do not bound the perturbation size for the pixels that can be modified.

-\myparagraph{Results.} The resulting adversarial images are shown in Fig.~\ref{fig:attacks}.
-For PGD-patch, we also highlight the most relevant pixels used by the DNN to classify this image as a tiger, using \emph{integrated gradients} as the explanation method.
-The most relevant pixels are found around the perturbed region containing the license plate, unveiling the presence of a potential adversarial manipulation.
-Finally, in Fig.~\ref{fig:debugging-plots}, we report some plots to better understand the attack optimization process.
-The leftmost plot shows how the attack losses (scaled linearly in $[0,1]$ to enable comparison) are minimized while the attacks iterate.
-The rightmost plot shows how the confidence assigned to class \emph{race car} (dashed line) decreases in favor of the confidence assigned to class \emph{tiger} (solid line) for each attack, across different iterations.
-We have found these plots particularly useful to tune the attack hyperparameters (e.g., step size and number of iterations), and to check their converge to a good local optimum.
-We firmly believe that such visualizations will help avoid common pitfalls in the security evaluation of learning algorithms, facilitating understanding and configuration of the attack algorithms.
+The resulting adversarial images are shown in Fig.~\ref{fig:attacks}.
+For PGD-patch, we also highlight the most relevant pixels used by the DNN to classify this image as a tiger, using the \emph{integrated gradients} explanation method.
+The most relevant pixels are found around the perturbed region containing the license plate, unveiling the presence of potential adversarial manipulations.